chrisg07/Advent-of-Code-Go/Readme.md

 `.txt` files are ignored due to AoC's preference that puzzle inputs not be shared publicly.

+### Fetching AoC Inputs

+The script found in `scripts/fetch-aoc-inputs.sh` can fetch and create `complete.txt` files in `input` folders for days defined according to the structure defined above.

+This script requires the creation of an `.env` file at the root directory with a `SESSION_TOKEN` variable.
+You can grab this from the cookie set in your browser after authenticating with the Advent of Code website.

 ### Running Tests

 To execute the tests for a particular day's solution: